kronikary/kronikary.github.io/README.md

 ## Bike computer
 <div align="justify">
-The project is in commercialization.
-I have designed all parts of the project such as PCB, C code for an embedded platform, Android application in Kotlin, plastic case, and manufacturing process (using CNC milling, injection molding, and other processes).
+Designed parts of the project such as PCB, C code for an embedded platform, Android application in Kotlin, plastic case, and manufacturing process (using CNC milling, injection molding, and other processes).
 </div>

 <p align="center">